 The Hesi A2 math section has 6 key topics to pass.
 Six important and necessary topics, that if you know them well enough, will make all the difference in your exam.
 These 6 areas of knowledge are integral for anyone looking to successfully pass the Hesi A2 Math Section.
-After finish this HESI Math review, you can immediately check your Math knowledge with our free HESI practice test.
+After finishing this HESI Math review, you can immediately check your Math knowledge with our free HESI A2 practice test free.
 Let’s start!

 The first topic this HESI Math Review reminds you of is fractions.